Do You Have a Leak Under Your Slab? Here's What To Do.

 If you believe you have a leak in the freshwater lines under your slab, there are several clear warning signs to look out for.

-If you're unsure whether these warning signs are connected to a leak under your slab, we've put together some indicators to help diagnose the problem.
+If you're unsure whether these warning signs indicate a leak under your slab, we have some tips to help you figure it out.
+Knowing these signs will help you determine the best course of action.

 1. Dampness and Wet Spots on the Floor: This is one of the more common signs of a leak under your slab.
-If you notice dampness or wet spots on the floor that can't be attributed to other sources (for example, slab/floors being wet due to outside drainage issues, or irrigation close to the house), it may be a sign that a pipe is leaking under the slab.
+If you see dampness or wet spots on the floor that aren't from other sources, it could mean a pipe is leaking under the slab.
+This includes issues like outside drainage or irrigation near the house.
 Moisture from a slab leak can also cause wood flooring or baseboards to warp or buckle.

-5. Baseboard stains from a slab leak
+6. Baseboard stains from a slab leak

 Baseboard stains from a slab leak